-The Most Popular Hot Sauces In America, According to Instacart
+The 10 Most Popular Hot Sauces in America, According to Instacart

-Hot sauce lovers, we know you’re a dedicated bunch.
+Hot sauce lovers, we know you're a dedicated bunch.
 From eggs and fried chicken to ramen and chicken wings to the crowning glory on a Bloody Mary, the possibilities are endless for adding a bit more spice to your life.
-It’s such a popular condiment that it even has its own holiday (National Hot Sauce Day is Jan.
-22).
-But what spicy sauce ranks as THE most popular in America?
-We got the lowdown on the most popular hot sauces in the U.S. from Instacart, a grocery delivery service, which they determined by assessing data about their top purchased hot sauces of 2018.
+It's such a popular condiment that it even has its own holiday (National Hot Sauce Day is November 5).
+But what spicy sauce ranks as the most popular one in America?
+We got the lowdown on the most popular hot sauces in the U.S. from Instacart, a grocery delivery service, which the company determined by assessing data about its top-purchased hot sauces of 2018.

 Ninja Squirrel Hot Sauce

-Ninja Squirrel hot sauce is the Whole Foods version of the forever-famous Sriracha hot sauce, and it’s the 10th most popular, according to Instacart.
-The sauce was created almost four years ago by Derek Sarno, the Senior Global Chef at Whole Foods.
-What makes this version stand out from its fellow contenders is its garlicky taste, which is not overpowered by the heat from its top three ingredients: red jalapeño puree, red chili puree, and a habanero pepper powder.
+Ninja Squirrel hot sauce is the Whole Foods version of the forever-famous Sriracha hot sauce, and it's the 10th most popular, according to Instacart.
+The sauce was created by Derek Sarno, the Senior Global Chef at Whole Foods.
+What makes this version stand out from its fellow contenders is its garlicky taste, which is not overpowered by the heat from its top three ingredients: red jalapeño purée, red chili purée, and a habanero pepper powder.

 Taco Bell Hot Sauce